You’ve written a book. You want to see it published. Where do you go from here?

 Sound intimating?
 Don’t know where to start?
 Let me help!

-- One free editing after proof is viewed
+- One final edit after the print proof is reviewed and approved